kubernetes-sigs/cluster-api/docs/proposals/20220927-label-sync-between-machine-and-nodes.md

 As a cluster admin/user, I want that Cluster API label management on Kubernetes Nodes doesn't conflict with labels directly managed by users or by other controllers.

+### Story 4

+As a cluster admin/user, I would like a declarative and secure means by which to annotate my Cluster API-managed nodes.

 ### Implementation Details/Notes/Constraints

-While designing a solution for syncing labels between Machine and underlying Kubernetes Nodes two main concerns have been considered:
+While designing a solution for syncing labels and annotations between Machine and underlying Kubernetes Nodes two main concerns have been considered:

 - Security, because Node labels can be used to schedule and/or limit workloads to a predetermined set of nodes.
 - Impact on other components applying labels on Kubernetes Nodes, like e.g. Kubeadm, CPI etc.

-### Label domains & prefixes
+### Domains & prefixes

 A default list of labels would always be synced from the Machines to the Nodes.
 An additional list of labels can be synced from the Machine to the Node by providing a list of regexes as a flag to the manager.